-Rules and Regulations, Student Code of Conduct
+Policies, Rules, Regulations and Student Code of Conduct

 College Policies, Rules and Regulations, the Student Code of Conduct, and Disciplinary Procedures for violations of the Code of Conduct are published in the Student Handbook and posted on the College website.
-Student Handbooks are available to students at all College locations.
+Student Handbooks are available at the main Branchburg Campus.